kschurter/logdensity/README.md

     devtools::install_github("kschurter/logdensity")

 ## System requirements
-For unix and Mac OS users, parallelization via forking is implemented using the R function `mcmapply`.
-This will not work on Windows, so make sure the argument `mc.cores` is equal to 1 (the default).
+For Linux and Mac OS users, parallelization via forking is implemented using the R function `mcmapply`.
+This will not work with Windows, so make sure the argument `mc.cores` is equal to 1 (the default) if you are on a Windows machine.